Temps and termites are on the rise. Schedule your free inspection today.

 How to identify tick eggs

-The best way to prevent ticks is the assistance of a professional pest control company.
-Not all DIY methods are proven to work, but a professional pest control service has proven methods to deter ticks from invading your property.
+The best way to prevent ticks is with the assistance of a professional pest control company.
+Not all DIY methods are proven to work, but professional tick control service has proven methods to deter ticks from invading your property.
 For more information on our tick control services, call 800-937-8398 or fill out our online contact form.

 Find your local branch